-First of all, the happy news.
-Among those who received invitations – aside from family and a smattering of old school chums – were Elton John and David Furnish; David and Victoria Beckham; another former England footballer, Sir Trevor Brooking and ex-England rugby coach Clive Woodward; jockey Sam Waley-Cohen, a few villagers from the Middleton’s home of Buckleburry; TV adventurer Ben Fogle; comedian and writer Rowan Atkinson; mockney film director Guy Ritchie, Julia Samuel, the head of the Child Bereavement Charity; and Help for Heroes founders Bryn and Emma Parry.
+First of all, the good news.
+Among those who received invitations, aside from family and a smattering of old school chums, were Elton John and David Furnish.
+David and Victoria Beckham were also on the A-list.
+Another former England footballer, Sir Trevor Brooking and ex-England rugby coach Clive Woodward both received happy news in the post.

-Royal spokespersons gave two reasons for this: one was that Margaret Thatcher and John Major had personal connections with Prince William.
+Royal spokespersons gave two reasons for this.
+One was that Margaret Thatcher and John Major had personal connections with Prince William.
 (Major was apparently appointed a guardian after the death of Princess Diana – though why the two Princes would need guardians when they had a living father is anybody’s guess.)
 And the other was that Thatcher and Major are both Knights of the Garter and Blair and Brown are not.

-He’d appeared on Sky News on the evening of the wedding: “I think the plain truth is that for all sorts of reasons, (Prince) William developed a powerful dislike of Mr Blair.
+He’d appeared on Sky News on the evening of the wedding and said: “I think the plain truth is that for all sorts of reasons, (Prince) William developed a powerful dislike of Mr Blair.
 Particularly the way in which he intervened at his mother’s funeral service.
 These are not political at all, they are personal choices.”

 It’s all getting very 1980s, isn’t it?

-Among the many (including 99.99% of Labour Party members) who didn’t get invites were Lady Diana’s friend Sarah Ferguson, The Obamas and Mohamed Al-Fayed.
-When you think back to his connections with William’s late Mum, you’d have thought Mr Al-Fayad would have been a shoe-in.
-Just goes to show how wrong you can be.
+Among the many (including 99.99% of Labour Party members) who didn’t make it onto the Royal Wedding invite list were Lady Diana’s friend Sarah Ferguson, The Obamas, and Mohamed Al-Fayed.
+When you think back to his connections with William’s late Mum, you’d have thought Mr Al-Fayad would have been a shoo-in.